Step 1. Create and run your first Python project

 Make sure that the following prerequisites are met:

-Creating a simple Python script in PyCharm
+Creating a Python project

 To get started with PyCharm, let’s write a Python script.